ros2/design/articles/zero_copy.md

 2. The user borrows a message instance from the middleware, copies data into the message, and returns the ownership of the message during publish.

 Currently, only the first case is possible with the `rclcpp` API.
-After calling publish, the user still owns the message and may reuse it immedeately.
+After calling publish, the user still owns the message and may reuse it immediately.

 In order to support the second use case, we need a way for the user to get at least a single message from the middleware, which they may then populate, then return when publishing.

 In the second case, the memory that is used for the loaned message should be optionally provided by the middleware.
 For example, the middleware may use this opportunity to use a preallocated pool of message instances, or it may return instances of messages allocated in shared memory.
-However, if the middleware does not have special memory handling or preallocations, it may refuse to loan memory to the client library, and in that case, a user provided allocator should be used.
+However, if the middleware does not have special memory handling or pre-allocations, it may refuse to loan memory to the client library, and in that case, a user provided allocator should be used.
 This allows the user to have control over the allocation of the message when the middleware might otherwise use the standard allocator (new/malloc).

 #### Additional Publisher Use Case